-Like with an impossibility defense, the frustration defense requires that the fact or event at issue have been unforeseeable.
-That it could not have otherwise been provided for in the contract.
+As with an impossibility defense, the frustration defense requires that the fact or event at issue was unforeseeable and that it could not have otherwise been provided for in the contract.
 Courts are reluctant to apply the frustration doctrine to cases where, for example, the fact or event made the deal merely impractical, unprofitable, or would merely serve the purpose of releasing one party from having made a bad bargain.
 The doctrine, in short, has to go to the intended purpose of the contract at its inception.

 What Should I Do Next?

 Businesses whose contracts are being impacted by Covid-19 need to review their contracts to consider their rights and decide whether they can resolve their issues with the other party or parties by modifying their agreements or have to resort to litigation.
 While the defenses discussed above may seem very straightforward, their application to the endless variety of fact patterns is often complicated and requires the services of an attorney.

 We specialize in representing small and mid-size businesses in leasing and other contract disputes.
 If you are considering breaking your commercial lease, or defaulting on your obligations under another contract, contact us at (305) 928-4190 for a no-charge consultation.